York and District Table Tennis Association

 3.2.2 Sets won by ineligible players will be awarded to the opposing team, and a fine of £10.00 will be levied against the offending club.

-3.2.3 Prior to the commencement of a match, the opposing captains will exchange a list indicating the order in which their players will play the match.
-The order of play will be :- B v Z, C v X, A v Y, B v X, A v Z, C v Y, A v X, B v Y, C v Z and the doubles.
-(A, B and C are the home team and X, Y and Z are the away team) All matches will be played to a finish.
+3.2.3 Prior to the commencement of a match, the home captain will be the first to determine the order in which their players will play the match by entering their names on the scorecard.
+The order of play will be as per the scorecard: B v Z, C v X, A v Y, B v X, A v Z, C v Y, A v X, B v Y, C v Z, doubles (A, B and C are the home team and X, Y and Z are the away team).
+All matches will be played to a finish.

 3.2.4 Deviation from the usual order of play is only allowable with the consent of both teams.

-3.3.1 Matches will commence no later than 7.30 pm and play will be continuous with all matches being played to a finish.
+3.3.1 Unless agreed by both team captains / contact, matches will commence no later than 7.30 pm and play will be continuous with all matches being played to a finish.

 3.3.2 An umpire agreed upon by the captains will be appointed for each set.
 The umpire's decision will be final.